 In my experience, being young, female and ambitious is as much a blessing as it can at times feel like a curse.
 Patriarchy has no boundaries and operates more explicitly in some settings and in others more insidiously.
 I remember the first time a male colleague and I were introduced; he starred me up and down only to quickly dismiss anything I said from that point forth.
 In the two years we worked together we never got along, purely because I refused to agree with many of the ideas he put forth and resisted the manner in which he would impose an approach to the work we did.
 I was unlike the many young girls he would invite to the office for ‘meetings’, I spoke out and I often called him out on his inconsistencies.
 However, what ensued was two-years of sometimes very volatile confrontations and from his end, any opportunity to sabotage my work was swiftly taken.
 My boss, also male, often appealed to me to ‘soften’ up and understand this male colleague’s perspective.
 Never once did my boss take the necessary steps to make me feel safe despite openly sharing with him that I felt physically and emotionally unsafe around my male colleague.
 Instead, I was told to ‘stop overacting’.

 I continued to endure a difficult work environment, often times suffering from major anxiety attacks but convincing myself that I would have to simply work through my anxiety.
-What was worse was that I often sought to locate the problem within myself; as women are often told to do; to second guess themselves; to victim blame..
-This is what prevents them from reporting incidents of harassment or even violence.
+What was worse was that I often sought to locate the problem within myself; as women are often told to do; to second guess themselves; to victim blame.
+This is what prevents us from reporting incidents of harassment or even violence.
 My boss and the many men I encountered during my professional career would cross all professional boundaries without reservation.
 My situation was not unique; many women in my country have similar experiences.
 What compounded my situation was that I was single – unmarried and not in a relationship, which for the many men I encountered made me fair game.
 My boss would often pass inappropriate comments and many times intimidate me by standing extremely close without actually touching me, close enough for his breathe to remain on my clothes after a conversation.
-I remember very vividly, walking away feeling dirty, like I had done something to induce these types of interactions especially because an hour or two later, any inclination of such behavior completed disappeared and all would feel professional again.
+I remember very vividly, walking away feeling dirty, like I had done something to induce this types of interactions especially because an hour or two later, any inclination of such behavior completed disappeared and all would feel professional again.
 It also did not help that the cultural attitude towards verbal and physical sexual harassment places the burden on women.
 These unwanted advances from my male colleagues, boss, other male counterparts that I would meet due to my job felt like very insular experiences, there was no where to vent, to talk through what I was going through, to even begin to unpack the level of emotional damage that was occurring and the slow and steady erosion of my mental wellbeing.

 The UN Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) notes the seriousness of sexual harassment and urges for “measures to protect women from sexual harassment and other forms of violence or coercion in the workplace.”
 This is rarely enforced and even ‘progressive’ institutions still fail to protect their female students or employees, I went through it during the early years of my career, and I am currently witnessing it wherever I go.